 This process can take some time depending on where your DNS is set to.
 By default most IT companies will set your DNS to the internet service provider’s DNS server.

 However there are much faster and more reliable free services such cloudflare & Google DNS to name a couple.

 Patch your browser

-If you’ve signed up for a managed IT service more than likely this is taken care of but can sometimes be missed.
+If you’ve signed up for dedicated small business IT support then this is more than likely taken care of, but can sometimes be missed.

 Make sure your internet browser is patched and up to date.

 Now we won’t get into a discussion here on which browser is the fastest – this I believe is personal preference but make sure it’s patched and up-to-date whatever browser you have.

 Here’s the top 3 browsers (in no particular order)